 - Create a database in your cPanel.

-	- Import the local exported database into shared hosting database.
+- Import the local exported database into the shared hosting database.

 - Upload project ZIP file to public_html folder and extract.

 - Update database details into the config file.